Hall-e3/Hall-e3/README.md

 ## Hi there, I am Hall Enoch Asanda! 👋
 #### Software Developer

 Hall Enoch Asanda is my name.
-A Software developer enthusiast Junior ReactJS (Frontend) and NodeJS (Backend) developer.
+A Software developer enthusiast Junior ReactJS (Frontend) and Django && NodeJS (Backend) developer.
 I am a competent software developer with professional experience in developing web apps using ReactJs as a front-end library for JavaScript, CSS-styling libraries such as Bootstrap, Tailwind CSS, Material-UI, and NodeJS (Express) as the back-end framework for JavaScript, mobile applications using React-Native, a JavaScript library for mobile development, and Flutter, a framework of the Dart programming language used also for mobile development.

 I am also well equipped with back-end skills such as Node.js and working with the MongoDB database and GitHub.
 My strongest skills lie both in web and mobile application development.
 I also have a strong foundation in Data Structures and math skills plus logical abilities.
 Very down-to-earth, willing, flexible, and adaptable to learning new skills and tasks.
 A knowledgeable front-end Developer adapts to creating successful websites that meet customer needs.
 Produce and improve designs for usability and functionality.
 Fully proficient in React.js.